rmind/npf/docs/intro.md

 before the IP reassembly.
 Unless disabled, reassembly is performed by NPF.

-Processing is performed on each interface a packet is traversing, either as +incoming+ or +outgoing+.
-Support for processing on +forwarding+ path and fast-forward optimisations are planned for the future release.
+Processing is performed on each interface a packet is traversing, either as _incoming_ or _outgoing_.
+Support for processing on _forwarding_ path and fast-forward optimisations is planned for the future release.

 Processing order within NPF is as follows:
 ```